rails/rails/guides/source/active_storage_overview.md

 File Delivery Methods
 -----------------

 The delivery method can be configured to meet the needs of your application.
-There are 2 options for delivery:
+There are 2 included options for delivery:

 1. Redirect